CTBUH, Best Tall New Building, 2016

 Shanghai Tower opened in 2015 as China’s tallest building and the second tallest building in the world.
 The slender rotating tower comprises 380,000 square meters includes office space, retail, a luxury hotel, 2,200-seat arena, and connections to the Shanghai Metro and three floors of below-grade parking.
 It also features the world’s highest non-enclosed observation deck.

-We provided structural engineering and curtain wall peer review to Gensler to help facilitate a simple, safe and cost-effective structural system that enables the building’s creative architectural form.
+We provided structural design and curtain wall peer review services to Gensler to help facilitate the simple, safe and cost-effective structural system that enables the building’s creative architectural form.

 This project exemplifies the high level of innovation and collaboration that goes into the creation of supertall towers, and essentially, shaping our future cities through smart design and construction.

 - The tower features a twisting triangular form with a façade that curves 120 degrees from its base.

 - Its structural system consists of a 90-by-90-foot concrete core connected to a system of outriggers and super columns supported on 1,079 concrete and steel bore piles driven deep into ground.

 - The outrigger trusses and super columns derive stiffness from the concrete inner building, comprising an effective system for resisting wind and seismic loads for supertall buildings.